samarthhgowdaa/samarthhgowdaa/README.md

 ## Hey there! 👋

-I'm Samarth, an Engineer still learning.
+I'm Samarth, an Electrical & Electronics Engineer still learning.

 I design and build, whatever I can imagine and dream (I try my best).